SpectralGroup/spectraplotpy/README.md

 (as far as possible) and passes all tests.

-In order to run the tests for the `Importer` classes you'll need to provide some sample data available trough the google group.
+In order to run the tests for the `Importer` classes you'll need to provide some sample data available through the google group.